icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

             neon intrinsics?
 What is a common loop optimization technique to reduce the impact of branch instructions?
         ```
-    7. Try to acheive the same speedup as 3k for your `Filter_vertical` with neon intrinsics.
+    7. Try to achieve the same speedup as 3k for your `Filter_vertical` after identifying the
+        problem in 5f.
         Report the latency of your modified `Filter_vertical` and the application
         as a whole.
 (2 lines)
     8. Compare your performance with the lower bounds.
 (1 lines)
-    9. Compare your performance with the performance of manual and automatic vectorization.
+    9. Compare the performance of manual and automatic vectorization.
         (1 lines)

 6. **Reflection**